-12.9.4 Load Cumulus results into Pegasus
+14.9.4 Load Cumulus results into Pegasus

-Pegasus is a Python package for large-scale single-cell/single-nucleus data analysis.
+Pegasus is a Python package for large-scale single-cell/single-nucleus data analysis, and it uses PegasusIO for read/write.
 To load Cumulus results into Pegasus, we provide instructions based on file format:

-• h5ad: Annotated H5AD file.
+• zarr: Annotated Zarr file in zip format.
 This is the standard output format of Cumulus.
-You can also set its mode by:
+You can load it by: